scuzzydude/asimov/asimov.md

 Scoot is an open system of governance, but it's not *only* democratic.
 We can't make it strictly democratic, or we'd have to leave out smarty-panty Finnish benevolent dictators.
 We support a form of royalty specific to individual value systems.
 Scoot have the option to have characteristics -- privileges -- that match their responsibility.

-Let's say you're Jay-Z and your just filthy wealthy, both in property wealth and your own personal genius.
+Let's say you're Jay-Z and you're just filthy wealthy, both in property wealth and your own personal genius.
 Your genius is universally accepted, and you are married to a queen.
 In your value system -- the value of flow -- you rule absolutely.

 You hear an eighteen-year old's rhymes, and it blows your mind, so you show him love on social media and then you have a new Bentley delivered to his home.
 That's some legendary praise, and it shows that Jay-Z and the newly knighted rapper share a common measure of value in music.
 McKnight turns into a strung-out junkie who gets pinched trying to trade his Bentley to an undercover cop for a brick, what does that say about your shared value system?
 Even if McKnight turns out to be a choir boy, do you have any idea what it costs to pay insurance, taxes and maintenance on a Bentley?
 Social media indentured servitude at best, at worst, the kid would be out driving Bentley Uber every time Flo calls for an installment.
 How's that going to look for Jay-Z's chosen one?
 It's a crime of necessity, because as a musician, Jay-Z gives you a Bentley, you can't not drive it, it's a golden ticket for potential generational musical wealth.
 Whatever it takes.